-Padmasana Yoga is considered beneficial for your overall health.
-This not only helps keep your body fit, but it can also be a natural way to ward off many diseases.
+Padmasana is a sitting posture which gives many benefits.
+We perform yoga to keep your body fit, but it also is a natural way to ward off many diseases.
 The benefits of doing yoga are many.
 There are many types of yoga.
 Even different types of yoga Asanas are told about different problems.
-Such as for high blood pressure, to control blood sugar, to reduce abdominal fat, and many yoga asanas that have been recommended to be included in your daily routine.
+Such as for high blood pressure, to control blood sugar, to reduce abdominal fat, to keep these health issues at bay there are some tips that we have recommended to be included in your daily routine.

 Yoga is the easiest and safest option to keep you healthy.
 Yoga asanas are considered beneficial not only for physical but mental health as well, but whatever yoga asanas you do, it is considered important to practice Lotus position before every yoga.
 Read – Benefits of Chakrasana

 Family, social and office responsibilities make it difficult to make time for yourself.
 Because of this, a person can easily fall prey to diseases.
 In such a situation, the easiest way to keep yourself healthy is to do yoga asana in the morning.
-There are many asanas in yoga, which can help in maintaining the physical and mental health and one such asana is Kamalasana.
+There are many asanas in yoga, which can help in maintaining the physical and mental health.
 The benefits of Lotus Pose can reduce your stress and help to keep you energetic throughout the day, provided it is done correctly.

 Padmasana is also called Kamalasana.
 Lotus or Padma has been used in India since ancient times as an important symbol of religion and time.
 Even after the passing of centuries, the lotus is considered a symbol of detachment, rebirth, beauty, purity, spirituality, nirvana, wealth, and cosmic renewal.
 Let,s Know – Health Benefits of Dhanurasana